Skip to main content

 Labour

-Sydney labour rates run 30–40% above the national average.
-Labour typically accounts for 35–50% of your total kitchen renovation cost—often the single largest expense.
+Sydney labour rates run 30 to 40% above the national average.
+Labour typically accounts for 35 to 50% of your total kitchen renovation cost, often the single largest expense.

 A kitchen renovation involves multiple trades: cabinetmakers, plumbers, electricians, tilers, painters, and potentially builders for structural work.
 Coordinating these trades properly is why project management and process matters.